sfcta/fast-trips-validation/scripts/ReadMe.md

-#####The followings explains the order of running scripts and processing data in order to conduct route choice validation for fast-trips:
+#####The followings explain the order of running scripts and processing data in order to conduct route choice validation for fast-trips:

 ---
 ## 1. Translate observed data into inputs to run FT